Tell us about Mast Year, the work you exhibited at the Overthrown: Clay Without Limits exhibition.

-Ceramics Now Magazine: You are inspired by an environment that is eternal - the natural world, but unfortunately, your works (or anybody’s works), are ephemeral.
+You are inspired by an environment that is eternal – the natural world, but, unfortunately, your works (or anybody’s works), are ephemeral.
 Are you disturbed by this, or are you happy with the fact that some day your works will be taken away by nature?

-Mia Mulvey: I view this as opposite really.
-For me, nature is ephemeral and our understanding of the natural world and science is always changing.
-Part of the reason I work with ceramics (porcelain specifically) is that is has a history of delicacy and beauty in tandem with strength and longevity.
-Ceramics hold up remarkably well while many other things decay.
-For Mast Year I wanted to juxtapose fragility with strength both physically and conceptually.
+I view this as opposite really.
+For me, nature is ephemeral, and our understanding of the natural world and science is always changing.
+Part of the reason I work with ceramics (porcelain specifically) is that is a history of delicacy and beauty in tandem with strength and longevity.
+Ceramics holds up remarkably well while many other things decay.
+For Mast Year, I wanted to juxtapose fragility with strength both physically and conceptually.

 In Commentary on the Metaphysics of Aristotle, Albertus Magnus wrote: "Wonder is the movement of the man who does not know on his way to finding out, to get at the bottom of that which he wonders and to determine its cause.”

 Under this definition, wonder is not a static moment; it is the process from the unfamiliar towards understanding.
 I am interested in the illustrative, educational representation of objects that reflect the notions of wonder and natural beauty.
 Nature is an infinite spectrum of such ideas.
 Through science and mathematics, this world can be delved into, and discoveries of wonder can be made.
 Through the investigation of scientific processes and contexts, I can present real and imaginary objects that hint at the multi-layered discoveries of wonder, innovation and beauty found in nature.
 I seek to present the unknown and make the irrational rational.“ Mia Mulvey

 By Vasi Hirdo.